ZNav/orbit/README.md

 #### Notes on Types and Variables
 1. x can be set by certain drop operators.
-2. If types do not match they are both treated as binary.
+2. If types do not match they are both treated as int.

 Drop operators run a 3 by 3 sub table and perform some operation on the value of x at the end.
 Sub tables can contain drop operators.
 The program starts with a single operator which MUST